Deltares-research/SPUIS/docs/source/tutorial.rst

     4.00 52.0 52.98
    **

 The next example profile is two closed-off square culverts.
-We will define the profile at four y-locations and assume that the roughness length of the smooth concrete is k:sub:`s` = 0.002 m.
+We will define the profile at four y-locations and assume that the roughness length of the smooth concrete is :math:`k_{s}` = 0.002 m.
 The sketch below shows how the width ``W`` and wet perimeter ``P`` are defined in this case.
 Contrary to the canal with a free surface in the previous example, the final y-value of the description of the culverts has a width of zero, indicating the location of the ceiling.
 The wet perimeter at this y-location is not zero, as the ceiling is now included in the total wet perimeter.
 SPUIS cannot split into two or more parallel culverts and these culverts are therefore schematized as a single wider culvert for the width, but for the wet perimeter each wall needs to be taken into account in the total length.

 .. image:: ../images/sketch_profile2.png